abbibrunton/notes/topics/cloud/modules/cloud-benefits/README.md

     * Network configuration and security
     * Software has to be self managed

+If you were to host your own server, depending on how powerful you will be making it, there are all the previously mentioned costs involved to think of before doing so, as you might be spending thousands of pounds before you will be able to get your server working.

 ### High availability

 Running an application in a variety of physical locations was previous so expensive that only the largest organisation